-After age 3, kids usually get services outside the home.
-Preschoolers learn best when they're around their peers, and teachers help prepare them for kindergarten.
+After age 3, children usually get services outside the home.
+Preschoolers learn best when around their peers, and teachers help prepare them for kindergarten.
 This happens in special education preschools or other learning centers.
 If needed, a child may get extra services — such as speech therapy — to help meet learning goals.

 The IEP will start to prepare a child at age 14 for adult life.
 This is called "transition planning."
 Transition planning focuses on what a teen wants to do after graduation — such as college or vocational school, working, or volunteering — and the skills needed to reach those goals.

 The transition plan also includes where a young adult might live and whether he or she can live independently.
 It addresses life-skills education (like money management, transportation, personal care, and household chores), and sets a plan for switching to adult health care services.

 IEPs and 504 plans are reviewed every year.
 A major review, which can include a re-evaluation, happens every 3 years.